kmcgrath/docker-godev/README.md

 the `GOPATH` in the container.
 The working directory will be set to that directory.

-Replace `APP` with the name of your application, such as:
+Replace `APP` in `/go/src/APP` with the name of your application, such as:

     /go/src/my-app